Rockafellian Relaxation and Stochastic Optimization under Perturbations: Rockafellian Relaxation

-The theorem establishes that the approximating problems \eqref{eqn:approxproblem}, when defined by asymptotically strictly exact Rockafellians, are in the limit equivalent to the actual problem \eqref{eqn:actualproblem}.
-The passing from an actual problem to a sequence of approximating problems presents many opportunities for addressing difficult or ill-posed models.
-Of course, the approximating problems could remain challenging computationally and this raises questions about first-order optimality conditions.
-We return to that subject in Section 5.
+The theorem establishes that the approximating problems \eqref{eqn:approxproblem}, when defined by strictly limit-exact Rockafellians, are in the limit equivalent to the actual problem \eqref{eqn:actualproblem}.
+They exhibit the desirable continuity property.
+An approximating problem becomes an accessible and viable alternative to solve in lieu of the unknown actual problem.
+Still, the approximating problems could be challenging computationally as discussed in Sections 5 and 6.